-The following table and accompanying footnotes set forth information with respect to the beneficial ownership of the common stock of Grocery Outlet Holding Corp. as of , 2019 by:
+The following table and accompanying footnotes set forth information with respect to the beneficial ownership of the common stock of Grocery Outlet Holding Corp. as of June 14, 2019 by:

-- each person known by us to own beneficially 5% or more of our outstanding shares of common stock; - each of our directors; - · each of our named executive officers; and - our directors and executive officers as a group.
+- each person known by us to own beneficially 5% or more of our outstanding shares of common stock; - · each of our directors; - · each of our named executive officers; and - our directors and executive officers as a group.

 The number of shares and percentages of beneficial ownership prior to this offering set forth below are based on the number of shares of our common stock to be issued and outstanding immediately prior to the consummation of this offering.
-The number of shares and percentages of beneficial ownership after this offering set forth below are based on the number of shares of our common stock to be issued and outstanding immediately after the consummation of this offering.
+The number of shares and percentages of beneficial ownership after this offering set forth below are based on the number of shares of our common stock to be issued and outstanding immediately after the consummation of this offering and excluding any potential purchases pursuant to the directed share program relating to this offering.